altocodenl/tagaway/readme.md

    - Scroll to the top of the pictures grid when selecting a new combination of tags.
    - Block selection of a tag if the UI is still processing a previous selection of a tag.
    - Download a single picture.
    - Download multiple pictures as one zip file.
+The original modification times of each file should be respected.
    - Only show tags relevant to the current query.
    - When just enabling geotagging, update tags every 3 seconds.
    - Suggest geotagging when having a few pictures uploaded, but only once; either enable it or dismiss the message, and don't show it again.